Zelenskiy Visits Berlin for Talks with Chancellor Merz on War, Ceasefire, and Ukraine Support

 Related post

-Report by “Safarti Tarjuman” International News Desk THE HAGUE — US President Donald Trump has stirred global debate by likening the recent…
+Report by “Safarti Tarjuman” International News Desk Washington — President Donald Trump has firmly rejected the possibility of sending US ground troops…

 Leave a Reply